Oklahoma City Car Accident Lawyer

 Statistically, some of the most common causes of car accidents include:

-- Disobeying red lights, stop signs, and other traffic control devices
+- Disobeying Traffic Signals and Signs: Ignoring red lights, stop signs, and other traffic control devices can lead to intersection collisions and other accidents.

 Auto defects often contribute to—or even directly cause—serious and deadly accidents.